SamC95/DigitalStore_FinalProject/README.md

 ## Conclusions

 Working on this project taught me a few key lessons.
 I feel that it effectively taught me the importance of proper planning and being flexible with design goals by prioritising what is most important to include.
 It also taught me that some unexpected roadblocks can occur in development and the importance of properly assigning extra time to account for these situations, an example being when I needed to adjust my usage of the API to store the data into a database to reduce load on the API; this is something that I did not realise during planning would be a hurdle.

+There were some small bugs that I was not able to resolve due to time constraints, such as some rare instances where API rate limits still occur on searches, however this is uncommon and if it does occur then the product will only be missing its cover art and all functionality works as intended otherwise.
+There is also a very rare bug where the SQL database is locked when viewing a product page resulting in some unexpected behaviour with the recently viewed products; however this does not cause any crashes or other unintended consequences.

 There were some features that I would have liked to include, such as parental controls to filter results to only a certain maximum age bracket.
 As well as some aspects of the program that I feel that I could improve with more time, such as making the UI a bit less basic looking and improving the basket and checkout section of the application so that it looks more professional.
 However, overall I am happy with the final outcome of the application and how I was able to implement the design goals I laid out in the planning an design phases.